saifeemustafaq/mentorship/cohort_2/nachiketshinde2001@outlook.com/Nachiket_Shinde_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

     Vnet gets a security of our data and our surfing in internet in virtual machine we get Vnet as a firewalls

+### scaling in cloud computing

+ Scaling is defined as the ability for an IT resource to handle growing or decreasing demands in a capable manner it is one of the benefical features in cloud computing In the scale the buisness is up down growth and all the components are shows in scale it reduces the IT cost
+ It reduces the cost of IT Companies of manintance in the cloud computing maintaince is very easy
+ There is vertical and horizontal scale in cloud computing Vertical scale is facts of the biggest size of servers